-Present at the opening ceremony were Mrs Vivian Fernández de Torrijos, First Lady of Panama, and the panellists of the Round Table – Ambassador Bokova of Bulgaria, Ambassador Armanet of Chile, Ambassador Shuyun of China, Ambassador Haile-Mikael of Ethiopia, Ambassador Fadlallah of Lebanon, and Mrs Cayer, Chargée d’affairs of Canada to UNESCO.
+Present at the opening ceremony were Mrs Vivian Fernández de Torrijos, First Lady of Panama, and the panellists of the Round Table – Ambassador Bokova of Bulgaria, Ambassador Armanet of Chile, Ambassador Shuyun of China, Ambassador Haile-Mikael of Ethiopia, Ambassador Fadlallah of Lebanon, Ambassador Thacoor-Sidaya of Mauritius, President of the Group of Women Ambassadors to UNESCO for gender equality, and Mrs Cayer, Chargée d’affaires of Canada to UNESCO.
 A message from Ms Hillary Clinton, Secretary of State of the United States of America, was read out by Mr Stephen Engelken, Chargé d’Affaires a.i. of the United States to UNESCO.
 This was the first public statement addressed to UNESCO by the new U.S. administration.

 During her intervention, Mrs Vivian Fernández de Torrijos argued that “today, more than ever, we need to reaffirm our commitment and efforts to reach the third Millennium Development Goal: to promote gender equality and empower women.”
 She further stated that “UNESCO has set the path in order to reach this goal.
 And this forum will shed new light on how we can reach our shared objectives”.